Blue Devils show growth in a loss to Iowa Lakes - Austin Daily Herald

 Published 8:58 pm Monday, October 4, 2021

-The Riverland Community College volleyball team showed how far it has come as it battled with Division I NJCAA Iowa Lakes Community College in a loss by scores of 25-14, 25-18, 26-24 in Riverland Gym Monday.
+The Riverland Community College volleyball team showed how far it has come as it battled with Division I NJCAA Iowa Lakes Community College in a three-game loss by scores of 25-14, 25-18, 26-24 in Riverland Gym Monday.

-The Blue Devils (4-10 overall) nearly took the final game when Austin grad Ava Boverhouis put down a block to tie the match at 24, but RCC’s following serve hit the net and Iowa Lakes (9-22 overall) won the match on a kill by Dania Ponce-Diaz.
+The Blue Devils (4-10 overall) nearly took the final game when Austin grad Ava Boverhouis put up a block to tie the match at 24, but RCC’s following serve hit the net and Iowa Lakes (9-22 overall) won the match on a kill by Dania Ponce-Diaz.

-“Obviously it stinks that we lost, but we played really well,” Boverhouis said.
+“Obviously it stinks that we lost, but we played really well,” said Boverhouis, who had five kills and four blocks.
 “We were all still smiling and we didn’t get down.”

-Boverhouis entered the match as RCC’s third leading attacker with 85 kills in her first 12 matches.
-She also leads the team with 27 blocks headed into Monday’s match.
+Boverhouis is RCC’s third leading attacker with 90 kills.
+She also leads the team with 32 blocks.

-The former Packer has come a long way as her lone varsity season was a COVID-19 shortened season in 2020.
+The former Packer has come a long way as her lone varsity experience was a COVID-19 shortened season in 2020.
 She’s now emerging as an effective player around the net for the Blue Devils.

 “Personally, I’ve improved a lot,” Bverhouis said.
 “I’ve been trying to focus more on getting my steps down and working on things one at a time, instead of all at once.”